 \subsection{A priori estimates}

-Before obtaining error bounds, we derive a priori estimates.
-The following bound on the norms of the solutions to \eqref{pBSDE} can be obtained by applying previous results to alter proofs of well known results, such as Lemmata 1.5.1 and 1.5.2 of Part II of \cite{E:06}.
+Before obtaining the error bounds, we derive a priori estimates.
+The following bound on the norms of the solutions to \eqref{pBSDE} can be obtained by applying previous results and adapting standard proofs of well-known results such as Lemmata 1.5.1 and 1.5.2 of Part II of \cite{E:06}.

 \begin{proposition} Suppose Assumptions \ref{assumptions}, \ref{assumptionpde}, and \ref{assumption2} hold.
 Let $(X,Y^\lambda,Z^\lambda)$ denote the solution to \eqref{pBSDE} and choose $\lambda>2K_y$.
 Then, we have for any $p\ge2$. \end{proposition} \begin{proof} We first divide $[0,T]$ into $N$ intervals $[\tau_i,\tau_{i+1}]$ with $\tau_{i+1}-\tau_i=1/N\,(i=0,\cdots,N-1)$.
 For any $\tau_i\le r\le \tau_{i+1}$, we have